zio/zio-prelude/docs/functionaldatatypes/validation.md

   } yield n
 ```

 Here the second validation depended on the first one because if we could not parse the string into an integer then we would not even have an integer to validate.
-Just like with other data types we can express this with the `flatMap` operator and use a _for comprehension_ to chain multiple validations together.
+Just like with other data types we can express this with the `flatMap` operator and use a for comprehension to chain multiple validations together.

 Note that when we chain validations like this we only do the second validation if the first one is successful so we will never see both errors here.
 If all we are doing is chaining then we don't actually need `Validation` and could just use `Either`.

-However, frequently we want to do some validations "in parallel" and other "sequentially" and having `flatMap` on `Validation` makes it very easy for us to do this.
-Note that when we say in parallel here no actual parallelism is going on here, we just mean that we are performing both validations even if one of them fails.
+However, frequently we want to do some validations with error accumulating semantics and chain others.
+Having `flatMap` on `Validation` makes it very easy for us to do this.

 To see this, let's expand on our example of validating a `Person` data type from above.
 Now we will validate the person based on two `String` inputs using the logic we implemented above.